On Ramsey properties of classes with forbidden trees: Partite construction

 \begin{proof} It is straightforward that $\iota_D$ is a homomorphism of the \sigord-reduct~$D^\ast$ to~$P$ because $\iota_C$~is a homomorphism of~$C^\ast$ to~$P$.
 By definition, $\iota_D$~is injective on any tuple of any $\sigma$-relation of~$D$, and every one-element substructure of~$D$ is isomorphic to the corresponding one-element substructure of~$C$.

 To show that $D\in\vec\C$, first apply the ``only if'' direction of Lemma~\ref{lem:crit} to prove that the tuple trace of any $\bar y\in R^C$ is in~$\C$ because $C\in\vec\C$.
 Then observe that the tuple trace of any $\bar x\in R^D$ is equal to the tuple trace of some $\bar y\in R^C$.
-Also, any one-element substructure of~$D$ is isomorphic to some one-element substructure of~$C$.
+Also, every one-element substructure of~$D$ is equal to the corresponding one-element substructure of~$C$.
 Finally apply the ``if'' direction of Lemma~\ref{lem:crit}.

 If $\bar x\in R^C$ then $\bar y=\bar x$ can be taken to show that $\bar x\in R^D$.
 Thus $R^C\subseteq R^D$.
 If $R$~is unary and $x\in R^D$, then there is $y\in R^C$ with $\iota_C(y)=\iota_C(x)$; hence $x\in R^C$ because $\iota_C$ restricted to any one-element structure is an embedding (by the definition of a $P$-partite structure).
 Therefore $R^C=R^D$ for all unary~$R\in\sigma$. \end{proof}